 The Fetch API provides an interface for fetching resources (including across the network).
-It will seem familiar to anyone who has used
+It is a more powerful and flexible replacement for

 For making a request and fetching a resource, use the

 fetch() method.
 It is a global method in both